mrAbhishek1105/Devops_project/README.md

 >> 4. Monitor and scale the application using the AWS Management Console.

 > [!IMPORTANT]
-> For best practice of py app hosting on AWS , i follow some steps
+> For best practice of python web app hosting on AWS , i followed some steps
-> 1. hosting on ec2
+> 1. Hosting through AWS ec2
-> 2. rehosting through AWS Elastic Beanstlak
+> 2. Re-Hosing through AWS Elastic Beanstlak

 ## Table of Contents